cakspri/techblog/README.md

 The application will be available by default at http://localhost:3001/.
 The RESTful API will also be available to be called independently at http://localhost:3001/api/user/, http://localhost:3001/api/post/, http://localhost:3001/api/comment/.

-## Example API Call

-POST - http://localhost:3001/api/post/ - `{ "title": "Title of a Blog Post", "content": "Content of a blog post three times.
-Content of a blog post three times.
-Content of a blog post three times. ", "author_id": "1" }`

 ## Schema Diagram